County Regional Parks Foundation is seeking donations to help restore

 replacement of the interior amenities, such as desks, bookshelves,

-extensive community outreach over the next year through the local
+community outreach efforts over the coming years through the local historical

-historical societies using the project brochures to provide historical
+societies using the project brochures to provide historical information on

 Learn how you can support